 1 arrested, 1 sought in fatal Texarkana shooting

+Dancer is believed to be driving a red Chevrolet Tahoe.
 One man in custody and police are searching for another in connection with a fatal shooting at Texarkana, TX car wash Saturday night.
-Lee Lewis, 36, was arrested around 4 Sunday morning at his home on Magnolia Street.

 Comments